 There are strong points to be made for travelling in winter.
 The trains are kept very warm and the accommodations along the way are well heated since the locals have to deal with the conditions year in, year out.

 The scenery from the train can actually be more spectacular in winter, since the lack of foliage gives you an uninterrupted view of the beautiful winter wonderland; the light at dawn and towards sunset is enchanting.

 Travelling in winter fits the image of Siberia that we all have in our mind, though it is a little more challenging and tiring.
 If you aren’t used to the cold it can be quite shocking, though, if you are well prepared in terms of clothing, good insulated waterproof boots, warm hat, gloves and thermals it is a thoroughly unique and adventurous experience.

 Given the higher elevation in Mongolia, the conditions here are even colder, and while a night or two on the open steppe is still possible, the cold can limit the amount of time you can bare to be outside.

 Guests travelling in winter especially enjoy the experience of having the trains and destinations to themselves, and the extra warm hospitality of the locals, who are impressed with the extra brave hardiness required of winter travel.
 The fantastic winter activities, such as ice-fishing (Ekaterinburg), dog-sledging at Lake Baikal, or the true Siberian winter experience in a countryside dacha outside of Krasnoyarsk, add some amazing adventure to the journey.

-One suggestion, if you do go for the winter trip; epiphany celebrations take place on the 19th of January (12th day after Orthodox Christmas) and if you are at Lake Baikal at this time the sight of the priest blessing the lake while locals collect water and the brave take a dip is a unique and special experience.
+One suggestion, if you do go for the winter trip; epiphany celebrations take place on the 19th of January (12th day after Orthodox Christmas of 12 January) and if you are at Lake Baikal at this time the sight of the priest blessing the lake while locals collect water and the brave take a dip is a unique and special experience.